project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/59-isabella-tree-rewilding-a-3500-acre-british-farm-that-was-never-profitable-before.md

 ---
-title: 59 Isabella Tree, rewilding a 3,500 acre British farm that was never profitable before
+title: 59 Isabella Tree Rewilding A 3500 Acre British Farm That Was Never Profitable Before
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-09-17)